mdibaiee/hapi-sequelize-crud/README.md

   register: require('hapi-sequelize-crud'),
   options: {
     prefix: '/v1',
+    name: 'db', // the same name you used for configuring `hapi-sequelize` (options.name)
     defaultConfig: { ... } // passed as `config` to all routes created
   }
 });